TomaKatzarov/Trading-Bot/memory-bank/rl_system_architecture.md

 ### Reward Design

-Reward integrates micro- and macro-level targets.
+Reward integrates micro- and macro-level targets via the configurable `RewardShaper` module (`core/rl/environments/reward_shaper.py`).
+Component weights are defined in `RewardConfig` and validated each episode using `scripts/analyze_reward_signals.py` to prevent dominance or collapse.
 For symbol agent $i$ at time $t$:

 $$
 \begin{aligned}